Industrial action

 Exchanges

 The industrial action is unlikely to have any impact on your studies at your host institution.
-However, if you need support from your Exchange Coordinator or Student Adviser at the University of Edinburgh and they are participating in the industrial action, there may be a delay in their response.
+If you need support from your Exchange Coordinator or Student Adviser at the University and they are participating in the industrial action there may, however, be a delay in their response.
 If this is the case, we advise that you get in touch with your contact in the Study and Work Away Service.

 There may be delays for students waiting to hear back from the Study and Work Away Service.
 Staff may also be on strike and SWAY will prioritise the most urgent queries.